joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/07/09/opinion/thepoint/nikki-haley-what-happened-to-your-principled-stand

 **Nikki Haley Says Trump Has Her ‘Strong Endorsement’ for President**\
-`Nikki Haley, who was initially not invited to the convention, received an invitation from Mr. Trump following Sunday’s assassination, and accepted it in the sake of “unity.”`\
+`Nikki Haley, who was initially not invited to the convention, received an invitation from Mr. Trump following Sunday’s assassination attempt and accepted it in the name of “unity.”`\
 https://nytimes.com/video/us/politics/100000009576171/nikki-haley-trump-endorsement.html

 **NBA to turn to 'consideration of expansion' after media rights deal done**\